 Under the ancient sands, and palms so happy?’

-There are some lovely contrasts in this poem and this is evident in this first line of this stanza as the narrator talks about the calm of burning.
-Of course the burning they are describing is the glow of their lover’s hair.
+There are some lovely contrasts in this poem and this is evident in the first line of this stanza as the narrator talks about the calm of burning.
+Of course, the burning they are describing is the glow of their lover’s hair.
 The narrator in the second line refers to their kisses as fearful.
 This is a very interesting choice of words.
 Why are their kisses fearful?
 What do they have to be scared of?
 Perhaps that their partner isn’t fully invested?
 The final two lines of this stanza suggest that is the case.
 They make several obvious references to Egypt.
 The reason for this could be the writer trying to make a point.
-Egypt is somewhere associated with luxury with it’s fine cotton fabrics and rich supply of gold.
+Egypt is somewhere associated with luxury with its fine cotton fabrics and a rich supply of gold.
 I think in some ways the idea of Egypt is supposed to represent joy.
 When the narrator’s lover asks “will we ever be one” and then makes the references to Egypt, they are effectively asking will they ever be happy together.
 So clearly then we have this character, let’s assume she is female who has golden hair and is upset or angry and shares a kiss with her partner who we will assume is a man.
 And then asks, one would presume in a worried fashion, whether things will work out between them.

 But your tresses are a tepid river,